csusbdt/201-2013-fall/SUBMIT.md

-# How to Submit Work
+# How to submit work

 There are 2 ways that you can submit work in this course: by email or by pushing into a remote git repository.